Maksym Buzhanskyi: Legislative activities

+On 19 February 2020 Buzhanskyi refused to stand up during a moment of silence in parliament for the people killed in the 2014 Revolution of Dignity.

 Buzhanskyi is the author of the law on preventing and combating Antisemitism in Ukraine.
 According to the document, manifestations of antisemitism include, among other things, calls for the murder of Jews and its justification, Holocaust denial, deliberate destruction of buildings and places of worship for Jews.
 The document stipulates that a person who suffers from manifestations of antisemitism will be entitled to compensation for moral and material damage, and the perpetrators will be subject to civil and criminal liability.
 On September 22, 2021, the Verkhovna Rada passed the law in its second reading.
 The bill was supported by all factions and deputy groups of the Rada, except for the parties European Solidarity and Holos.
 On October 7, 2021, the law was signed by Ukrainian President Volodymyr Zelenskyy.

+In July 2021 an amendment to Ukrainian languages laws proposed by Buzhanskyi to abolished fines for refusing service in Ukrainian and to allow to study the Russian language in schools and universities failed to become law (42 deputies voted for the amendment).

 He is also the author of the law on voluntary military registration for women.
 On October 7, 2022, the law was adopted by the Verkhovna Rada.
 The bill appeared after the order of the Ministry of Defense of Ukraine came into force, expanding the list of professions for women who must be registered with the military.
 The document applied to women working in the field of librarianship, musical art, science, banking and other areas.
 A petition appeared on the website of the Office of the President of Ukraine for the abolition of the order, which gained 25,000 votes in just 4 days.

+In 2022 Buzhanskyi tried to block consideration of the law "On Geographical Names."
+This law prohibits toponymy that symbolizes or glorifies Russia & the USSR, their memorial sites, dates, events, individuals who carried out aggression against Ukraine (or another country), as well as totalitarian policies and practices of the Soviet Union and Russia, including Ukrainians in Russian-occupied territories of Ukraine.

+Buzhanskyi voted against the instatement of the new public holiday Day of Remembrance and Victory over Nazism in World War II 1939 – 1945.
+When interviewed about this on national TV on 31 May 2023 he refused to speak Ukrainian and instead spoke in Russian; claiming "most Ukrainians also speak Russian" According to research by the Kyiv International Institute of Sociology 58% of Ukrainians speak Ukrainian in everyday life (at the end of 2022).

 Awards

-He was awarded the medal "For Merits to the City" by the Dnieper City Council.
+He was awarded the medal "For Merits to the City" by the Dnipro City Council.